-• SCHOOL DISTRICT School Cancellation Plan Community Notification Plan Media Plan • Local Ho partment of Health Response Action Guidelines Authority 1.
-Upon being notified of a problem activate the incid command team and establish a command post.
-Assit Liaison Officer to establish and maintain communic with NYS Department of Health and or NYS ENCO appropriate.
+SCHOOL DISTRICT COMMUNITY • School Cancellation Plan County Emergency Coordinator • Community Notification Plan • Local Ho ospital • Media Plan • NYS Dep partment of Health NYSENC CON Response Action Guidelines Authority 1.
+Upon being notified of a problem activate the incid- ent Principal command team and establish a command post.
+Assi gn a Incident Commander Liaison Officer to establish and maintain communic cations with NYS Department of Health and or NYS ENCON as appropriate.
 Call 911.
-Notify the Superintendent. gn a cations Principal Incident Commander 2.
-Contact the Buildings and Grounds Supervisor to to the HVAC System.
+Notify the Superintendent.
+2. Contact the Buildings and Grounds Supervisor to tu ırn off Operations Chief the HVAC System.
 Curtail all outdoor activities.
-No staff to keep windows closed.
-Operations Chief Incident Commander 3 Continue to monitor the situation with the lead ager providing advice. ncy Liaison Officer 4.
-Consult with the lead agency to determine if one or the following plans need to be implemented: School Cancellation Plan Community Notification Plan Media Plan more of Liaison Officer Incident Commander Planning & Intelligence Public Information 5.
+No otify Incident Commander staff to keep windows closed.
+3 Continue to monitor the situation with the lead ager ncy Liaison Officer • providing advice.
+4. Consult with the lead agency to determine if one or more of Liaison Officer the following plans need to be implemented: Incident Commander • School Cancellation Plan Planning & Intelligence • Community Notification Plan Public Information • Media Plan 5.
 Activate Aftermath and Recovery Plan.
-Resume no operations once approved by County and State Offi Superintendent and or Building Principal
+Resume no rmal Superintendent and or operations once approved by County and State Offi cials.
+Building Principal

-SCHOOL DISTRICT COMMIUNITY Crisis Response Plan NYS Department of Health Community Notification Plan County Emergency Coordinator Media Plan Local Fire Department School Cancellation/Go Home Plan Local Rescue Squad Lock Down Plan Law Enforcement

-Authority Response Action Guidelines Authority 1.
-An anthrax threat can be made in the form of a letter, package, container, or telephone call stating that there is anthrax at your location.
-Contain the threat to as few people and as small of an area as possible.
-Secure the room, close any open windows, and do not let anyone enter until health officials arrive.
-Note: All occupants in the area of potential exposure must remain securely in place.
-Staff 2.
-Contact the building principal by telephone or intercom and Staff inform him or her of the threat.
-If there is access to an outside telephone line call 911.
-3!
-Do not allow anyone in the immediate area handle the Exposed Individuals object containing the threat.
-Individuals who came in direct contact with the threat must be advised not to eat, drink, smoke, or rub their eyes, ears, nose, or mouth, or place their hands near their face.
-Activate the incident command team and establish a command post.
-Incident Commander Order a building lock down to ensure that building occupants stay in their classrooms.
-Incident Commander Instruct the Head Custodian to turn off the school HV AC System.
-Incident Commander 7.
-When Health Officials arrive follow their directions.
-At that time they may advise the school to evacuate the building.
-Be prepared to implement one or more of the following plans: Off-Site Sheltering Plan Student Release/Parent Reunification Procedures School Cancellation/Go Home Early Plan Community Notification Plan Liaison Officer Incident Commander Planning & Intelligence Public Information Media PlanCrisis Intervention Plan space they occupied.
-Exposed individuals will most likely Official / Nurse receive post exposure vaccination for anthrax.
-9. Law enforcement and health officials will advise if any Incident Commander additional precautions need to be taken.
-10. Initiate Aftermath Planning and prepare to resume normal School Superintendent operations as soon as possible.
+SCHOOL DISTRICT COMMUNITY Crisis Response Plan NYS Department of Health Community Notification Plan County Emergency Coordinator Media Plan Local Fire Department Media Plan School Cancellation/Go Home Plan 1 Local Rescue Squad Lock Down Plan Law Enforcement Response Action Guidelines Authority 1.
+An anthrax threat can be made in the form of a le tter, Staff package, container, or telephone call stating that t anthrax at your location.
+Contain the threat to as f people and as small of an area as possible.
+Secure room, close any open windows, and do not let any until health officials arrive.
+Note: All occupants in of potential exposure must remain securely in pla 2.
+Contact the building principal by telephone or int ercom and Staff inform him or her of the threat.
+If there is access to an outside the telephone line call 911.
+3 • Do not allow anyone in the immediate area handl e the Exposed Individuals • object containing the threat.
+Individuals who cam contact with the threat must be advised not to eat, smoke, or rub their eyes, ears, nose, or mouth, or hands near their face. , drink, 4 Activate the incident command team and establish h a Incident Commander command post.
+5 Order a building lock down to ensure that buildin g Incident Commander occupants stay in their classrooms.
+6. Instruct the Head Custodian to turn off the school HV AC Incident Commander System.
+7. When Health Officials arrive follow their directio ns.
+At that Liaison Officer time they may advise the school to evacuate the b Be prepared to implement one or more of the follo plans: - Off-Site Sheltering Plan Student Release/Parent Reunification Procedures School Cancellation/Go Home Early Plan Community Notification Plan Media Plan Crisis Intervention Plan

-ANTHRAX / BILOGICAL THREAT
+ANTHRAX / BIOLOGICAL THREAT